 The electro-magnetic chiming hammers have been fitted and tested on the bells in their pits.

-The bells have been dispatched.
+The bells have been dispatched and have been hung.